-- ▶ How to use data with missing values to estimate the parameter of interest? - ► Should we ignore rows with missing values? - ▶ Should we impute the missing values?
-If so, how? - ► Should we do something else? - Our choices may affect our data analysis by - introducing bias due to differences between missing and complete data, and/or - losing efficiency when we ignore part of the observed sample. - Before we choose what method to use, we need to know why we have missing data in the first place!
+- How can we use a sample with missing values to estimate the parameter of interest? - Should we ignore rows with missing values? - Should we impute the missing values?
+If so, how? - Should we do something else? - Our choices may affect our data analysis by - introducing bias resulting from differences between missing and complete data, and/or - losing efficiency when we ignore part of the observed sample. - Before we choose what method to use, we need to know why we have missing data in the first place!